nurgasemetey/nurgasemetey.github.io/_posts/2020-12-04-issues-workplace.md

   - frontend
   - Ops
 - smart city platform where we develop many and many modules(really many)
-  - various integrations with devices and webservices
+  - various integrations with devices and web services
   - backend
   - frontend
   - Ops
 - ERP system for one government unit
-  - various integrations with webservices
+  - various integrations with web services
   - backend
   - frontend
   - Ops